ThomasDOtto/varDB/README.md

 From this large dataset, we generated a "normalised" dataset with 60 samples from 12 countries.
 From this dataset, we further provide some files like the blast comparison and some Gephi files.

+We recently (early 2021) include the var genes of further 755 genomes, that are now available.

 ## Assembly algorithms

 The used assembly algorithms can be found here.
 We would like to state that they were implemented to work on an LSF architecture.